php-dev-br/laravel-doc-pt-br/urls.md

 Instead of validating signed URLs using the incoming request instance, you may assign the `Illuminate\Routing\Middleware\ValidateSignature` [middleware](middleware.md) to the route.
-If it is not already present, you may assign this middleware an alias in your HTTP kernel's `$middlewareAliases` array:
+If it is not already present, you should assign this middleware a key in your HTTP kernel's `routeMiddleware` array:

     /**
-     * The application's middleware aliases.
+     * The application's route middleware.
      *
-     * Aliases may be used to conveniently assign middleware to routes and groups.
+     * These middleware may be assigned to groups or used individually.
      *
-     * @var array<string, class-string|string>
+     * @var array
      */
-    protected $middlewareAliases = [
+    protected $routeMiddleware = [
         'signed' => \Illuminate\Routing\Middleware\ValidateSignature::class,
     ];